mozilla-releng/build-cloud-tools/configs/cloudformation/README.md

 ## Deploying

-To deploy a stack, use the `aws_deploy_cloudformation` script in this repo:
+To deploy a stack, use the `aws_deploy_stack` script in this repo:

-    aws_deploy_cloudformation --wait MyStackName
+    aws_deploy_stack --wait MyStackName

 The script has a number of other options; see its `--help` for details.